 Increased penalties and expiation fees under the Act

-As of 31 March 2019, penalties and expiation fees for more than 40 offences under the Act have increased, and expiation fees are added to some offences.
+From 31 March 2019, penalties and expiation fees for more than 40 offences under the Act increased, and expiation fees were added to some offences.

 New definition of shisha tobacco